 Master's Project: Remeshing

-In my Master's project at Bournemouth University - Curvature-Adaptive Remeshing with Feature Preservation of Manifold Triangle Meshes with Boundary (project page) - I dealt with remeshing of meshes.
+In my Master's project at Bournemouth University - Curvature-Adaptive Remeshing with Feature Preservation of Manifold Triangle Meshes with Boundary (project page, thesis) - I dealt with remeshing of meshes.

-In computer graphics meshes are a common representation of surfaces.
+In computer graphics, meshes are a common representation of surfaces.
 These meshes are often irregular and contain more vertices than necessary to approximate a surface sufficiently.
-With remeshing a better mesh can be created for the underlying surface with respect to some quality criteria.
-In this project, manifold triangle meshes with boundaries and feature edges were considered; they are represented by a half-edge data structure for fast access of neighboring elements of vertices, edges and triangles.
-The remeshing approach used is based on local mesh operations (edge-split, edge-flip, edge-collapse and vertex relocation) to adjust the density of elements and to improve their connectivity for a more regular mesh.
+With remeshing, a better mesh can be created for the underlying surface with respect to some quality criteria.
+In this project, manifold triangle meshes with boundaries and feature edges were considered; they are represented by a half-edge data structure for fast access to neighboring elements of vertices, edges, and triangles.
+The remeshing approach used is based on local mesh operations (edge-split, edge-flip, edge-collapse, and vertex relocation) to adjust the density of elements and to improve their connectivity for a more regular mesh.
 An optional back-projection of vertices to the original surface can be used to keep the shape of the new mesh close to the reference mesh.
-With a sizing field based on an approximation of the curvature of the surface it is possible to adjust the sampling density to represent the final mesh with fewer triangles in areas of low curvature.
+With a sizing field based on an approximation of the curvature of the surface, it is possible to adjust the sampling density to represent the final mesh with fewer triangles in areas with low curvature.
 The result of this approach is curvature-adaptive isotropic remeshing of good quality with feature preservation.

 Some results: